-According to Bank of America Business Capital’s2008 CFO Outlook, among those companies expecting merger and acquisition activity, 86 percent report that they will be making the acquisition, while only 7 percent plan to be acquired by another firm.
-In other words, many buyers will be chasing few sellers.
-That means if you are a would-be buyer, you need to develop a well thought-out process that generates proprietary deal flow, minimizes your risk and maximizes your return on investment (ROI).
-The right approach will also enable management to continue focusing on its existing business; increase your probability of acquiring the right company at the right price, terms and conditions; compress the time frame to complete a transaction; and ensure successful post-merger integration.
+If you are a would-be buyer, you need to develop a well thought-out process that generates proprietary deal flow, minimizing your risk and maximizing your return on investment (ROI).
+The right approach will also enable management to continue focusing on its existing business; increasing your probability of acquiring the right company at the right price, terms and conditions; compressing the time frame to complete a transaction; and ensuring successful post-merger integration.

 How To Get Started: